 So, you’re looking to hire a new team member at your marketing agency.
 Where do you begin?
 The interview process, often by phone or face-to-face, is crucial to determining whether the potential hire will be a good fit.
 Anyone can beef up a resume to make it look impressive but how a hiring candidate acts and thinks on the fly will most likely be the determining factor for your final decision.
-Here are some of the best questions to ask when hiring for a marketing agency.
+Here are some of the best interview questions to ask when hiring for a marketing agency.

 1. What do you know about our company and why do you want to work here?